“For if these things are yours and abound, you will be neither barren nor unfruitful in the knowledge of our Lord Jesus Christ.”

 Ro 5:20, “Moreover the law entered that the offense might abound.
 But where sin abounded, grace abounded much more.”

-Where sin came more and more, grace super-abounded more than people could sin.
+Where sin came more and more in the lives of people, grace super-abounded more than they could sin.
 God’s grace extends to more and more people in abundance.

 2 Co 4:15, “For all things are for your sakes, that grace, having spread through the many, may cause thanksgiving to abound to the glory of God.”